PhilomenaMusili/Food_Order_Website/README.md

 Create a new branch:

-git checkout -b feature/your-feature
-Make your changes and commit them:
+git checkout -b feature/your-feature then make your changes and commit them:

 git commit -m "Add your feature"
 Push to the branch: